History UnErased welcomes opportunities to speak with youth groups,

 Multi-media Academic Inquiry

 Everyone needs – and deserves – opportunities to explore LGBTQ history and topics with an academic focus.
-Discussions of LGBTQ topics through historical, scientific, cultural, social, economic, health and political lenses of understanding are crucial to dispel myths and misperceptions, mitigate fear, and create safer schools and communities.
+Exploration of LGBTQ topics through historical, scientific, cultural, economic, health and political lenses of analysis are crucial to dispel myths and misperceptions, mitigate fear, and create safer, healthier communities.

 “The workshop allowed us to consider various perspectives, and I found I was able to consider my own individual perceptions